-Hiking and camping are a newfound love and hobby of mine, and I couldn’t be more thrilled about it!
 A big misconception people often have is that you have to eat boring, dried and flavourless foods while hiking and camping (to save space and time) – but this is definitely NOT true!
-I have found some awesome store bought snacks and homemade snack ideas that are easy to carry and totally delicious.
-All of them happen to be vegan, too – score!
+I have some homemade snack ideas that are easy to carry and totally delicious.